 Woman killed near 3rd and Mineral, Milwaukee's 3rd homicide of 2023

-MILWAUKEE - The Milwaukee Police Department is investigating a fatal shooting that occurred Sunday, Jan.
+MILWAUKEE - A Milwaukee woman, 20, was killed in a domestic violence homicide Sunday night, Jan.
 8 near 3rd and Mineral.
-It happened around 11:50 p.m.

-Police say a 20-year-old Milwaukee woman died at the scene.
-A 22-year-old Milwaukee man was taken into custody.
+Police said shots were fired shortly before midnight.
+The woman died at the scene.

 Fatal shooting near 3rd and Mineral, Milwaukee